- Code POPH6115

 - Identify, interpret, plan and create relevant information for health promotion and health protection activities for a range of non-specialist audiences.

-The course will consist of advanced reading, weekly tutorials and student activities.
-Students are encouraged to attend the face-to-face delivery mode however online mode is available.
+The course will consist of advance reading, weekly tutorials and student activities.

 - Essay (20) [LO 2,3]

 - Health Promotion Grant Application (30) [LO 1,2,3]

 - Critical Assessment task (40) [LO 1,2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: